ilyaperepelitsa/CV/README.md

 such disclosure would be a breach of confidentiality (formally signed or "general blanket"), it would also be disrespectful to my colleagues and supervisors.
 Again, sorry.
-* Credentials - I'm frequently us
+* Credentials - I'm frequently using a "credentials"

 ## Contents